 To view the list of courses approved by departments for transfer into the University of Massachusetts Lowell, visit the Transfer Dictionary on the Registrar's Office website.

 Baccalaureate degree candidates must complete at least 15 semester credits within the academic department(s) in which they are majoring for each major presented for a degree.
-Upon the approval of the appropriate college dean, the course requirement of 15 credits within the major department may be satisfied through satisfactory completion of courses in the University of Massachusetts Lowell Continuing Studies Division.
+Upon the approval of the appropriate college dean, the course requirement of 15 credits within the major department may be satisfied through satisfactory completion of courses in the University of Massachusetts Lowell Division of Graduate, Online & Professional Studies.

 Students who wish to pursue a dual degree program must establish simultaneous matriculation in both programs and designate their candidacy for two degrees.
 The curricula for dual degree programs are approved by participating college faculties and must be completed as prescribed.
 It is therefore imperative that a student who wishes to pursue an approved dual degree program obtain a copy of the specified curriculum that enumerates the specific semester-by-semester course requirements.
 Students interested in this program must receive authorization from all relevant chairs and deans.
 The minimum credits to receive two degrees is 150.